MrManchot/SimpleCache/README.md

 $value = $cache->get('key', 'string', 10);
 ```

-### Storing Arrays and Objects
+### Storing Arrays, Objects, and Booleans

-You can also store arrays and objects.
+You can also store arrays, objects, and booleans.

 ```php
 // Storing an array